On this page you’ll find the DAC recommendations of this moment. This is an ever evolving list and the units are ranked from cheap to expensive.

 Chord Electronics Qutest [Added 10/07/2018]

 The missing power button on Qutest is surprising, but I am sure Rob Watts knew what he did.
 For ease of use I would have wished for one thing actually: a secondary RCA output so I can have my integrated amplifier and my headphone amplifier connected at the same time, and not having to switch cables each time.
-I suppose the size of Qutest didn’t allow for that, but in my opinion it would be a great to have a parallel output to use.
-The Qutest is highly recommended to everyone who wants the Hugo2‘s performance, but doesn’t need it in a transportable package.
-For everyone who wants to enjoy a highly addictive and impressive sound at home, who wants to play around with external amplifiers and who wants class leading design and wants to save space.
-One day I would love to experience the Qutest in a real high end two-channel system.
-Something with big floor standing speakers with the likes of Triangle or Tannoy, just to hear what it can achieve with other top notch components of the HiFi world.
+I suppose the size of Qutest didn’t allow for that, but in my opinion, it would be great to have a parallel output to use.
+The Qutest is highly recommended to everyone who wants the Hugo2‘s performance but doesn’t need it in a transportable package.
+For everyone who wants to enjoy a highly addictive and impressive sound at home, who wants to play around with external amplifiers, and who wants class-leading design and wants to save space.
+One day I would love to experience the Qutest is a real high-end two-channel system.
+Something with big floor standing speakers with the likes of Triangle or Tannoy, just to hear what it can achieve with other top-notch components of the HiFi world.
 The Qutest will be heavily missed, that’s for sure.

 If you haven’t found what you’re looking for, do take a look at the category overview: